mvolkmann/blog/src/astro.md

 Endpoints are defined by `.js` and `.ts` files under the `src/pages` directory.
 Their URLs are defined by file-based routing, just like UI pages.

+Endpoints are not UI pages.
+It seems odd that they are defined in the `pages` directory rather than in a dedicated directory like `apis` or `endpoints`.
+Perhaps a future version of Astro will make this change.

 Endpoints can return data in any format including
 JSON and HTML (perhaps for use with HTMX).